To establish the responsibilities for ensuring that all VET trainers and assessors engaged by the college are suitably qualified.

 - In conjunction with the Dean of Academic Administration ensure that trainers and assessors maintain currency by undertaking professional development in the fields of the knowledge and practice of vocational training, learning and assessment including competency based training and assessment.

-- Where any unit (or part thereof) is delivered by a trainer who has neither the current VET training and assessment qualification (TAE40110) nor a diploma or higher level qualification in adult education, give preference to a trainer who has:
+- A trainer who has neither the current VET training and assessment qualification (TAE40110) nor a diploma or higher level qualification in adult education may only offer training for part of a particular unit of competency.
+Such a trainer must work under the supervision of a staff member who has the necessary qualifications.

 - Review the Register of Supervised Trainers and Assessors on a regular basis (at least once per semester) to ensure that there is consistency between the monitoring plan and the recording of this monitoring.